NeilW/systems-dining/README.md

 Now the philosophers think for a while until they get hungry by scheduling a transient systemd job in the future.

-Once a philosopher gets hungry they email their dining neighbours asking for the shared fork.
+Once a philosopher gets hungry (by setting the sticky bit on their seat) they email their dining neighbours asking for the shared fork.

+A systemd path watch on the mail directory waits for fork requests and responses to come in.

+For each fork request related to a sender
+- if we have a dirty fork, or a clean fork and we're not hungry, we delete the fork and send a fork response back and delete the request
+- otherwise we hold the request

+For each fork response a clean fork is created and the response deleted.
+If both clean forks are held then the philosopher starts eating for a time.

+A transient systemd job is scheduled in the future which marks the forks dirty and the philosopher goes back to thinking (by clearing the sticky bit on their seat).
+A further transient job is scheduled in the future for when the philosopher gets hungry again.

 ## Installation